ehinderer/SRI_testing/tests/onehop/README.md

 ARA test templates do not explicitly show the edges to be be tested, but rather, inherit the test data of their dereferenced KP's.
 Once again, an infores tag value should be specified, in this case, for the ARA.
 However, all ARA's are expected to be `biolink:aggregator_knowledge_source` types of knowledge sources, hence, no `source_type` tag is needed (nor expected) here; however, they are checked for proper `'biolink:aggregator_knowledge_source': '<ARA infores CURIE>'` provenance declarations of their TRAPI knowledge graph edge attributes.

 ## Running the Tests

 Tests are implemented with pytest.
-To run all tests, simply run:
+To run all tests, from _within_ the `tests/onehop` project subdirectory, simply run:

 ```
 pytest test_onehops.py
 ```

-But this takes quite some time, so frequently you will want to limit the tests run.
+But this likely takes quite some time, so frequently you will want to limit the tests run.

 ### Running only the KP tests